PeteMichaud/petemichaud.github.com/_posts/2013-01-07-linux-account-backup.md

 <p class="meta">January 7th, 2013</p>

 If you’re on a linux host, you might find this useful.
-It will backup all the websites for a given user on the host into an archive folder that you can download regularly.
+It will backup all the websites and their MySQL databases into an archive folder that you can download regularly.
 This script runs weekly on my host, and backs up my dozen or so sites and databases.
 You’ll need a shell user probably, and the ability to set up CRON jobs.